-This month, I flew to Bucharest to investigate the origins of the uniquely colorful practice of witchcraft in Romania.
+This month, I flew to Bucharest to investigate the origins of the uniquely colorful folk magic in Romania.

 We drove across the country to learn about the deep roots of Romania’s rich tradition of magic and immerse ourselves in the untapped beauty of this mythical country.

 From perfectly preserved Medieval cities to the tribal magic of the Romani people in the Transylvanian countryside, Romania offers a wealth of untapped beauty for the intrepid pagan traveler.

 Join me on my photographic journey through this underrated destination and discover the surreal, spellbound dreamscape of Eastern Europe